nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/rule_of_thumb_that_actually_works.rst.txt

 function and the ``2.49`` constant applies when looking at all data from 1996 to now (if you change the conditions, that number changes, usually slightly, :ref:`as explained below<best-fit-guides>`).
-This allows us to expand this rule for the (more interesting) 5% chance and the extremely unlikely 1% chance:
+This allows us to expand this rule for the (more interesting) 5% chance and the snowball-in-hell 1% chance:

 .. list-table::
     :header-rows: 1